awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/enable-as-instance-metrics.md

 Amazon EC2 can enable detailed monitoring when it is launching EC2 instances in your Auto Scaling group\.
 You configure monitoring for Auto Scaling instances using a launch template or launch configuration\.

-Monitoring is enabled whenever an instance is launched, either basic monitoring \(5\-minute granularity\) or detailed monitoring \(1\-minute granularity\)\.
+Monitoring is enabled whenever an instance is launched, either basic monitoring \(five\-minute granularity\) or detailed monitoring \(one\-minute granularity\)\.
 For detailed monitoring, additional charges apply\.
 For more information, see [Amazon CloudWatch pricing](https://aws.amazon.com/cloudwatch/pricing/) and [Monitoring your instances using CloudWatch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-cloudwatch.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 ## Enable detailed monitoring \(console\)<a name="enable-detailed-monitoring-console"></a>